manifoldlabs/repondez/README.md

-répondez
+Répondez
 ========

-_Répondez Twilio to automatically handle RSVPs for your formal event via phone calls or SMS._
+_Répondez uses Twilio to automatically handle RSVPs for your formal event via phone calls or SMS._
 Each guest is assigned a phone number (printed on their invitation) that connects to Répondez.

 How Répondez works: